RichardLittlewolf/cvnp1606-portfolio/week02-user-FAQ/README.md

-# Week 2 - Windows 11 User FAQ
+# Windows 11 User FAQ

 ## How do I make text larger in Windows 11?